Triple Net Lease Pros and Cons: Landlord and Tenant Perspectives

 NNN leases are the preferred structure for institutional investment precisely because they produce bondable income.
 A property with long-term NNN leases to creditworthy tenants can be financed on better terms and commands a lower cap rate.

 The arithmetic: a property generating $1,200,000 in net annual income at a 6% cap rate is worth $20 million.
-If NNN lease terms allow that income to be highly stable and predictable — not subject to operating cost erosion — a buyer might price it at a 5.5% cap rate instead, implying a value of $21.8 million.
+If NNN lease terms make that income stable and predictable, a buyer might price it at a 5.5% cap rate instead, implying a value of $21.8 million.
 The NNN structure itself creates $1.8 million in property value through income certainty.

 Reduced Management Complexity